LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/ConfiguringtheSDK/attributes.md

 #### remoteUserTypingTintColor
-Color of the remote user typing bubbles animation.
+Color of the typing indicator for when the remote user is typing.

 - **Type:** UIColor